-On Friday, the COSIC research group of KU Leuven organised an event arranged by professor Nigel P. Smart in Leuven about computation on encrypted data.
+On Friday, COSIC research group of KU Leuven organized an event arranged by Nigel Smart in Leuven about computation on encrypted data.
 More specifically, it was about secure multi-party computation (MPC) and fully homomorphic encryption (FHE).

 Nigel P. Smart started the session with a well-known example: the millionaire problem.
 A group of bankers received bonuses from their employers.
 They gather together around a table in a fancy restaurant to have dinner, and they know nothing about the amount of each other’s bonuses, but they have a deal: the person who has the highest bonus should pay the restaurant bill.
 How can they know who has the highest bonus without actually revealing their bonus to each other?